 Hmm.
 Vodafone.
 Really ?
 Can I trust the network ?

-This is a fair question.
-Back in 2011, they did have some real problems with their network.
+Historic concerns about the network are understandable.
+Back in 2011, Vodafone did have some real problems with their coverage quality.
 Things have improved a lot since then.
-At the start of 2014 OpenSignal (an independent research company which compares the quality of the 3 main networks) did some interesting research.
-What they found was that Vodafone’s network quality and speed was the best of the big three in metro (city) areas of Australia.
+Regular reports from OpenSignal (an independent research company which compares the quality of the 3 main networks) and others have shown consistently that Vodafone’s network quality and speed was the best of the big three in metro (city) areas of Australia.

-How does the ‘add more data automatically’ work ?
+How does the ‘add more data automatically’ plan feature work ?

 Vodafone have matched Optus by allowing you to set your plan to automatically add another GB of data if you use your entitlement.
 Say you bought 1.0 GB of data within your plan and then used it all.
 Vodafone would charge you $10 extra for another GB of data and automatically apply it to your account.

 Previously, you’d get to the end of your data allowance and then you would be charged out of bundle rates.
 Often a MB of data would have cost in the region of 10 cents.
 Which doesn’t sound like a lot until you realise that’s $100 per GB!

 The benefit to users of this sort of pricing scheme is that they get a more predictable costs and a transparently fairer scheme.

 In mid 2018, Vodafone offered their customers the options of a ‘pass’ for some data usage types.
 For example, you can now buy a pass which offers unlimited access to Social Media or Streamed Music.
 We explain Vodafone passes in the article, below.

 Do Vodafone really offer unlimited data in a SIM plan?

 Yes, Vodafone is now one of only two telcos in Australia that offer unlimited data in a SIM plan, and the only telco to offer unlimited 5G data in that same plan.